decant09/reiki/README.md

 #### Final AWS Setup

-- Follow the steps described for [Heroku Deployment](#heroku-deployment) described later and then return here to follow these final AWS steps below.
+- Follow the steps described later for [Heroku Deployment](#heroku-deployment) and then return here to follow these final AWS steps below.
 - If Heroku Config Vars has `DISABLE_COLLECTSTATIC` still, this can be removed now, so that AWS will handle the static files.
 - Back within **S3**, create a new folder called: `media`.
 - Inside the media file select **Upload** and **Add Files**.